 - a residence approximately 2 km north east of the facility on the south side of Highway 17

 - seasonal employees at the Huron Pines Golf clubhouse located next to the BRR site, as well as for full time employees at the Hydro Yard at approximately 1.3 km to the north north-east of the facility.

 These residents are assumed to reside year-round while being exposed to emissions and effluent from the BRR facility, and to gamma radiation from materials on site.
 They are also assumed to visit the Boom Camp trail recreational area, spending 200 hours per year there.
 This represents spending approximately 4 hours per week, for the entire year, at this day-use location.

 The annual doses to these residents and employees include dose received from external exposure to gamma radiation emitted by material stored on-site at the BRR facility.
-This is as a result of radiological substances deposited on the ground from historical operations during the period of 1983 to 2009.
 The annual doses also include dose from inhalation, food consumption, including consumption of local fish and wild game and fowl, inadvertent soil ingestion, drinking water consumption, and external exposure from radiological substances deposited on the ground.
 Residents include infants, children and adults.